Frequently Asked Questions

 What are cue sheets?

-Cue sheets will be provided for download the week of the event.
+Cue sheets are highly recommended even if you plan to use a GPS since batteries die and electronics can malfunction.
+Cue sheets (and GPS files) will be provided for download the week of the event.
 Road names, turns, and distances are listed for a rider to follow.
 An odometer is recommended so riders know when they are approaching turns.
 A compass is also recommended to know which way to turn.
-Note that you need to download the cue sheets off our website (because the Ride With GPS cue sheets don’t list off-road turns).

 garybardenphotography-134.jpg